mckennapsean/dissertation/content/03-framework.md

 that come from the design, human-computer interaction, software engineering, sociology, and anthropology literature.
-We present a shortened list of 40 methods in [@tab:methods], and a more extensive list of 100 methods is available in the Appendix.
+We present a shortened list of 40 methods in [@tbl:methods], and a more extensive list of 100 methods is available in the Appendix.
 We shortened to these 40 methods by picking those that were mentioned within the framework and redesign project,